 There are some reputable authors who have put Bible studies out on Revelation if you are interested.
 I'm just not at this point of my life.

 I wrote a blog on the judgment of Israel and that led to a discussion with a couple people on the nation of Israel formed in 1948.
 In that post I said the 10 northern tribes of Israel were lost to this day.
 (See Do We Have Ears to Hear?)
 Someone commented about James 1:1 being addressed to the 12 tribes of Israel.
-I made several comments what that means (the Diaspora - which I don't want to explain here.)
+I made several comments what that means (the Diaspora).
 I made a comment that gave her the wrong impression.
 I said, "... to identify the church as the new Israel."
 To which she asked if I believed in replacement theology - that the church has replaced Israel.

 In all these years I have never heard of replacement theology.
 Or if I had, I quickly forgot it.
 No I do not believe in replacement theology.
 What I meant by "church" was the "body of believers."
 I should have worded it differently.
 My statement was about those of us who aren't Jewish being brought into His inheritance.
 I do believe the Jews have a special place in God's plan.
 But I don't begin to guess what that looks like.
 The Jews were a blessing to us all.
 Through them we were brought into the promise.
 But I don't believe the church replaced Israel, God's people.